Models in ASP.NET Core Web API

 Testing:

 Before testing, ensure your API runs locally and listens on the correct port.
 Open the .http file in your IDE, and you should see “Send Request” links above each HTTP request.
-Click these links to execute the requests, and you’ll see the responses directly in your IDE, as shown in the below image.
+Click these links to execute the requests, and you will see the responses directly in your IDE, as shown in the image below.

 2 thoughts on “Models in ASP.NET Core Web API”